-Have you ever worn a mask prior to our new normal?
+It’s not that it’s the new fashion, but have you ever worn a face mask prior to our new normal?
 If so, why?
 Was it for fun or for a serious purpose?
 If you answered yes to our question above.
 You are not alone.
 Today we take a slight dive into the history of masks in Africa throughout different cultures, uses and purposes.

 Numerous cultures all over the world have traditions that can be linked with masking.
 This was the norm especially in Africa where there was diversity in culture and rich history of making and wearing masks.